UBC-MDS/TransLink/notes/presentation/ppt_caps.md

 > * In the past five years, claim costs have increased by about **122.5%**
 > * Therefore, we have been asked to find:
   - .fragment potential strong predictors of claim severity/frequency that TransLink can leverage to help reduce costs

+*** pnotes
+- On average, premiums have increased by approximately $2 million, or 17.5%, per year during this period.
+- On average, TransLink has over 1,100 ICBC claims per year costing approximately $13 million per year.
+- There are approximately 240 collision claims per year that on average cost $3.5K per claim
+- The results of this data analysis would be used to develop loss mitigation plans that will avoid or reduce TransLink claims costs.

 ---
 ## Research Questions